sonic-net/sonic-swss/doc/code-coverage.md

 ## 4. Coverage Analysis
 Once all `.gcda` archives are collected, `tests/gcov_support.sh` is used to generate coverage information in two steps:

-1. For each container under `$(Build.ArtifactStagingDirectory)/gcda_archives/`, generate one tracefile for each module run in that container.
+1. For each container under `$(Build.ArtifactStagingDirectory)/gcda_archives/`, generate one tracefile.
 This tracefile (`*.info`) is an intermediary format which contains coverage information for one test module.
 (In this step, we include the mock test coverage information by treating `$(Build.ArtifactStagingDirectory)/gcda_archives/mock_tests/` as another container-specific directory)
     - Implemented in `tests/gcov_support.sh::generate_tracefiles`
 2. Combine all tracefiles into a single comprehensive tracefile containing coverage information for the entire sonic-swss repository.
 Then transform this comprehensive tracefile into a Cobertura-style `coverage.xml` file which can be ingested by the AZP code coverage tool.